calvincheng919/calvincheng919.github.io/_posts/2021-04-10-001-Golang-Pointers.md

 The result of outputting *b, however, is "hello world", because prefixing any value (or variable that holds a value) with "*" tells the system to use the value as a pointer and return whatever is at that address.

-### What is * in a type declaration
+### What is * in a type declaration?
-"*" says "you are declaring that this variable holds a memory address to a string, or int or whatever type follows *".
+>"*" says "you are declaring that this variable holds a memory address to a string, or int or whatever type follows *".
 For example, "var a *int" declares that the variable "a" holds a memory address(pointer) to an int datatype.

-### What is * everywhere else
+### What is * everywhere else?

-"*" says "give me whatever the variable that follows is pointing to".
+>"*" says "give me whatever the variable that follows is pointing to".
 So your variable better be an actual memory address, otherwise you'll get an error.
 It tells the system to use the value as a pointer and return whatever is at that address.